Arts at The Mittal Institute

-Made possible by the Dean of the Division of Social Science’s Donald T. Regan Lecture Fund and the Arts Advisory Council, the Visiting Artist Program brings emerging artists from South Asia to Harvard’s campus to engage with Harvard students, faculty, and community members.
+Made possible by the Arts Advisory Council, the Visiting Artist Program brings early- and mid-career artists from South Asia to Harvard’s campus to engage with Harvard students, faculty, and community members.
 The program allows the Harvard community to engage with artists of diverse backgrounds, whose work in various mediums address social, economic, and political issues in South Asia.
 During their time on campus, artists attend courses, meet with student groups, give a lecture, and display their work.

 Gardner Cowles Associate Professor of History of Art & Architecture, Harvard University

 The Mittal Institute Arts Initiative is made possible by generous funding from the Donald T. Regan Lecture fund.